My work and training has focused on the following areas:

 partners, friends, older children, and mentors.
 The most important aspect of supporting people through grief is really understanding where a person is in the wide range of possible loss reactions and

-Parenting Transitions: Though most of my work has focused on individuals and couples transitioning from being childless to becoming parents, that is only the first
+Parenting Transitions: Though most of my work has focused on individuals and couples transitioning from being childless to becoming parents, that is only one of

-of many parenting transitions that take place throughout the lifespan.
-Changes such as divorce, parental illness, and loss stress people’s coping and can leave them feeling exhausted and stuck.
-It is
+many parenting transitions that can take place throughout the lifespan.
+Changes such as divorce, parental illness, and loss, stress people’s coping and can leave them feeling exhausted and stuck.
+It

 navigating parenting changes.